Confidence Interval: Difference Between Means

 Problem 1: Small Samples

-Suppose that simple random samples of college freshman are selected from two universities - 15 students from school A and 20 students from school B. On a standardized test, the sample from school A has an average score of 1000 with a standard deviation of 100.
+Suppose that simple random samples of college freshman are selected from two large universities - 15 students from school A and 20 students from school B. On a standardized test, the sample from school A has an average score of 1000 with a standard deviation of 100.
 The sample from school B has an average score of 950 with a standard deviation of 90.

 What is the 90% confidence interval for the difference in test scores at the two schools, assuming that test scores came from normal distributions in both schools?
 (Hint: Since the sample sizes are small, use a t-score as the critical value.)